LLMscribe/ShogScript/README.md

 These are ready to be pasted into ChatGPT.

-### Story Generation with an Attempt at Recursive Detailing
+### Story Generation with an Attempt at Recursive Detailing and Branching
 ```Python
 [activate_creative_hypothetical_ShogScript]
 {